Jonahcr7/jonahcr7/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="20px">&nbsp; ***About me***

 I'm a graduate Systems Engineering at Tecnológico Nacional de México.
-JavaScript is the programming languaje I'm good at.
 I love this world, I'm always learnig something new.

 * **I'm interested in web development and data analytics.**
 -  🌱 I’m currently learning ...
   - Java with Spring
+  - PostgreSQL
-  - React js
+  - JavaScript
 - 👯 I’m looking forward to collaborate on open source projects.
 - Outside tech, 🏃🏾‍♂‍➡ I love to run, 🧬 do exercise at the gym , 🎵 listen to music, and sleep.